cgruver/cgruver/_posts/2023-03-06-Back-To-Where-It-All-Started.md

    So, it's time for an upgrade.

-1. A disconnected network setup with multiple routers and firewalls, adds complexity to the lab that might put it beyond the reach of someone just getting started.
+1. A disconnected network setup with multiple routers and firewalls adds complexity to the lab that might put it beyond the reach of someone just getting started.

    I am refactoring the lab documentation to allow you to start with the simplest possible setup.
 One router, and one Intel server.

-1. Startup cost for my original setup is higher with the need for two routers and a Raspberry Pi.
+1. Startup cost for my original setup is higher because of the need for two routers and a Raspberry Pi.

    By eliminating the disconnected install, you save around $250 in the initial startup cost.